 Oxford is currently home to 64 staff members (academics and researchers) from Sub-Saharan Africa.
 They are spread throughout the University’s divisions, departments and schools researching a broad range of subjects ranging from paediatrics in the Medical Sciences division to climate and development at the Smith School.

-Dapo Akande is University Lecturer in Public International Law & Yamani Fellow at St Peter's College.
+Dapo Akande is Professor in Public International Law, Co-Director of the Oxford Institute for Ethics, Law and Armed Conflict (ELAC) & the Oxford Martin Programme on Human Rights for Future Generations and Yamani Fellow at St Peter's College.
 He is Co-Director of the Oxford Institute for Ethics, Law and Armed Conflict (ELAC), an interdisciplinary research programme based in the Oxford Martin School that aims to strengthen law, norms and institutions to restrain, regulate and prevent armed conflict.

 In addition to his academic work, Dapo Akande has advised states, international organizations and others on matters of international law.
 He has advised and provided expert opinions in cases before national courts and international tribunals.
 He has acted as Consultant for the African Union on the international criminal court and on the law relating to terrorism.
 In addition, he has provided training to diplomats, military officers and other government officials on a range of international law issues, especially international criminal law and the law of armed conflict.
 Akande was born in Nigeria where he studied for his law degree at Obafemi Awolowo University (formerly the University of Ife).